afire Update v0.3.0

 I have made the Middleware much more powerful!

-Is now a Trait you can implement the pre
+Is now a Trait you can implement the pre, post and attach functions for it.

 Pre will run before the routes handle the request, Post will run after.